ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/readme.md

 [Python Module Index](https://docs.python.org/3.9/py-modindex.html) [Python 2023].

-This page is in initiative by the OpenSSF  to improve secure coding in Python by providing a location for study.
+This page is an initiative by the OpenSSF to improve secure coding in Python by providing a location for study.
 Its structure is based on
 Common Weakness Enamurator (CWE) [Pillar Weakness](https://cwe.mitre.org/documents/glossary/#Pillar%20Weakness) [mitre.org 2023].

-It currently contains *only* the code examples, documentation will follow.
+Some rules only contain code examples, documentation will follow.

 ## Disclaimer